tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 The autoloader is a system in PHP where you can create a callback function that will be called if your try and use a class which has not yet been defined.
-This callback recieves the name of the class trying to be used a a parameter and the function can then use this to lookup and require the file needed to provide the class definition.
+This callback receives the name of the class trying to be used a parameter and the function can then use this to lookup and require the file needed to provide the class definition.